akhadka525/Getting-and-Cleaning-Data/CodeBook.md

 ## What each data represents in [run_analysis.R]
 - combined_data: Merged data set of training and test sets
+- named_data: Data labelled with descriptive variable names with measurements on mean and standard deviations only
 - tidy data: combined data set well labelled with descriptive variable names
 - averaged_data: Tidy data set formed by averaging each variable for each activity and each subject